 84 - Rectifier

-Current status: in storage; needs electro-mechanical evaluation, some cabinet refinishing.
+Current status: needs electro-mechanical evaluation, some cabinet refinishing.